What's Actually Important to Achieve Success in the Gym?

 Are you 100% focused when doing a set?

-Do you quit a set the moment feels slightly challenging?
+Do you quit a set the moment it feels slightly challenging?

-I've tested clients on how much effort they put in each set by doing rest pause sets on an exercise like triceps push downs.
+I've tested clients on how much effort they put in each set by doing rest pause sets on an exercise like triceps pushdowns.
 The aim is to do as many reps as they can and rest 20-30 seconds before going again for 3-5 sets.
-If you're doing this properly and pushing the sets hard the reps will drop off massively with each set.
-However they actually get the same reps for every set.
+If you're doing this properly and pushing the sets hard, the reps will drop off massively with each set.
+However, they get the same reps for every set.
 This is impossible if you push the sets close to failure, but they genuinely believed they were doing that.

-I see very few people training with any intensity and actually putting some effort in.
+I see very few people training with any intensity and putting some effort in.

 Consistency

-When I'm talking about consistency, I’m talking about about the consistently training with proper amount of effort.
+When I'm talking about consistency, I’m talking about consistently training with ga ood amount of effort.

 Lots of people train hard for a short period.
 They’ll do too much per session and/or aim to do too many days a week, but then they end up stopping training.
-They come back back to the gym insisting they’ll stick to it and again stop.
-The stop-start cycle continues and they never make any progress.
+They come back to the gym, insisting they’ll stick to it, and again stop.
+The stop-start cycle continues, and they never make any progress.

 I would rather my clients only train two days a week consistently for years than try and train more sessions and not be consistent.

-What matters is putting in consistent work and making improvements over a long period of time.
+What matters is putting in consistent work and making improvements over a long period.

 Lots of people train hard for a short period.
 They’ll do too much per session and/or aim to do too many days a week, but then they end up stopping training.
-They come back back to the gym insisting they’ll stick to it and again stop.
-The stop-start cycle continues and they never make any progress.
+They come back to the gym, insisting they’ll stick to it, and again stop.
+The stop-start cycle continues, and they never make any progress.

 I would rather my clients only train two days a week consistently for years than try and train more sessions and not be consistent.

-What matters is putting in consistent work and making improvements over a long period of time.
+What matters is putting in consistent work and making improvements over a long period.

 Time

-It takes time to build strength, gain muscle, get fitter and lose fat (though losing fat can be done fairly quickly).
-While you will get quicker results when you first start training, to achieve anything that’s impressive will take time and consistency.
-If you’re 30 years old and out of shape it’s unrealistic to expect that you’ll undo 30 years of inactivity in a couple of months of training.
-There aren’t any short cuts.
+It takes time to build strength, gain muscle, get fitter, and lose fat (though losing fat can be done fairly quickly).
+While you will get quicker results when you first start training, to achieve anything impressive will take time and consistency.
+If you’re 30 years old and out of shape, it’s unrealistic to expect that you’ll undo 30 years of inactivity in a couple of months of training.
+There aren’t any shortcuts.
 You're not going to train for 3 months and look like someone who has trained for years.

 Training is a Marathon, not a Sprint.